openssl/openssl/README.md

 	apps/openssl s_server -cert <SIGALG>.crt -key <SIGALG>.key -www -tls1_3

-In another terminal window, you can run a TLS client requesting one of the supported ciphersuites (`<KEXALG>` = one of the key exchange mechanisms listed above) or the hybrid ciphersuites (`p256-<KEXALG>`, only the NIST p256 curve in combination with L1 PQC schemes are supported for now):
+In another terminal window, you can run a TLS client requesting one of the supported ciphersuites (`<KEXALG>` = one of the key exchange mechanisms listed above) or the hybrid ciphersuites (`p256-<KEXALG>`, only the NIST p256 curve in combination with L1 PQC KEM schemes are supported for now):

     apps/openssl s_client -curves <KEXALG> -connect localhost:4433